tango-controls/tango-doc/source/tango-on-windows.rst

 What is Tango Controls
 ----------------------

-Tango Controls is object oriented, distributed control system.
-It is framework for building custom SCADA systems.
+Tango Controls is an object oriented, distributed control system.
+It is a framework for building custom SCADA systems.
 It defines communication protocol and API.
 It provides libraries, set of GUI tools and drivers (so called :term:`Device Servers`) for variety of standard and specific control equipment.
 For more information see: http://www.tango-controls.org/what-is-tango-controls/